konradmiz/konradmiz.github.io/_posts/2019-04-02-Reflections Part Three.md

 ### Summary

 In this third post of a three-part series, I reflect on my Master of Science in Systems Science degree.
-As mentioned in part 1, systems science isn’t a traditional avenue into data science, but I think it offers some distinct advantages over other fields.
+As mentioned in part one, systems science isn’t a traditional avenue into data science, but I think it offers some distinct advantages over other fields.
 Here I list what strike me as three of the biggest.

 <!--more-->